 North Myrtle Beach Restaurant

 A landmark on Main Street (Ocean Drive) in North Myrtle Beach since 1948, Hoskins Restaurant is well-marked by its huge retro sign and a regular line of people out the door waiting to get a table.
-More than 70 years ago, Hubert and Leona Hoskins opened the doors of their family-owned restaurant, and they’ve been serving Southern home-cooked breakfast and lunch menus three generations later.
+More than 70 years ago, Hubert and Leona Hoskins opened the doors of their family-owned not so not-so-hidden gem restaurant, and they’ve been serving Southern home-cooked breakfast and lunch menus three generations later.
+They have daily specials on the menu at Hoskin’s, a top favorite restaurant among Myrtle Beach locals.

 Shag Dance Lessons